eduflornet/cka-study-guide/docs/extension_interfaces_CNI_CSI_CRI.md

 Kubelet uses 3 key interfaces to enable flexible container runtime, network, and storage features:

-Container Runtime Interface (CRI) – enables the kubelet to use any CRI compliant container runtime to run containers Container Network Interface (CNI) – enables the kubelet to use any CNI compliant container networking solution to attach containers to networks
+**Container Runtime Interface (CRI)** - enables the kubelet to use any CRI compliant container runtime to run containers **Container Network Interface (CNI)** – enables the kubelet to use any CNI compliant container networking solution to attach containers to networks
-Container Storage Interface (CSI) – enables the kubelet to use any CSI compliant container storage implementation connect containers to storage volumes
+**Container Storage Interface (CSI)** – enables the kubelet to use any CSI compliant container storage implementation connect containers to storage volumes
 These interfaces are implemented as either:

 - an executable (CNI)
 - or daemon (CRI, CSI)

-**CRI**
-CRI enables pluggable container runtimes in Kubernetes.
+**CRI** enables pluggable container runtimes in Kubernetes.
 Kubelet previously had integral support for Docker and Rocket (rkt).
 CRI Consists of:

 - Specifications and requirements
 - Defines a gRPC API comprised of two services: